Jesus the Bridegroom, Astonishing New Perspective

 Not just a King but a Friend I can talk to and share the intimate details of my life with.

-I want to cultivate that kind of deep, meaningful connection with Jesus.
+I want to cultivate a deep, meaningful connection with Jesus.
 Please share your thoughts in the comments.

 Join the conversation